-After more than a week of state orchestrated violence against Libyan protesters demanding an end to Muammar al-Gaddafi’s forty-two year rule over of the country, the European Union and the United States are taking concrete action to address the crisis.
+After more than a week of state orchestrated violence against Libyan protesters demanding an end to Muammar al-Gaddafi’s 42 year rule over of the country, the European Union and the United States are taking concrete action to address the crisis.

 Up until the disclosure of an executive order of President Barack Obama’s, the White House was basically responding to the humanitarian crisis with a mix of official condemnations and a thorough campaign of backdoor international diplomacy with European and Arab partners — a mix that many human rights advocates and civil society organizations have labeled as a time consuming and worthless endeavor.